MicrosoftDocs/power-automate-docs/articles/ui-flows/setup.md

 1. Follow the instructions in the **UI flows (preview) setup** installer to complete the installation.

 > [!TIP]
 > If you want to change the data collection setting, re-install UI flows and change the setting.
+Changing the setting without uninstalling first will prevent UI flows from working on the machine.

 ## Activate the UI flows browser extension